BenjDG/BenjDG/README.md

 </br>
 Checkout my 📝[Portfolio](https://benjdg.github.io/).
 </br>
-:point_down: View my code below in my pinned repositories :point_down:
+:point_down: View the code below in my pinned repositories :point_down:

 <!--
 **BenjDG/BenjDG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.